-- 1. To enter the PTA program an applicant must have completed math and science courses as outlined below: - a.
-Students who have been out of high school five or less years and have not attended college must have completed one unit of biology, chemistry, or physics, and two units of math-one being algebra with a GPA of a 2.5 or higher in the above mentioned courses. - b.
-Students who have not attended school within the last five years must complete two prerequisite courses at the college level earning a 2.5 GPA or better within 12 months of starting the program.
-Prerequisite courses must include one unit of math (college algebra or higher) and one unit of science (biology, chemistry, physics, or anatomy and physiology) at an accredited college or university. - c.
-Transfer students must have earned a 2.5 GPA at their last school attended; credits will be evaluated on a case-by-case basis. - 2.
-Observation Hours: all applicants are required to complete a minimum of 20 non-paid observation hours in at least two different physical therapy facilities.
+1. To enter the PTA program an applicant must have completed math and science courses as outlined below:

+• Students who have been out of high school five or less years and have not attended college must have completed one unit of biology, chemistry, or physics, and two units of math-one being algebra with a GPA of a 2.5 or higher.

+- Students who have not attended school within the last five years must complete two prerequisite courses at the college level earning a 2.5 GPA or better within 12 months of starting the program.
+Prerequisite courses must include one unit of math (college algebra or higher) and one unit of science (biology, chemistry, physics, or anatomy and physiology) at an accredited college or university. - Transfer students must have earned a QPA of at least 2.5; credits will be evaluated on a case-by-case basis.

+2. Observation Hours: all applicants are required to complete a minimum of 20 nonpaid observation hours in at least two different physical therapy facilities.
 A minimum of 10 hours must be completed at each facility.
 A physical therapist or physical therapist assistant working in each facility must validate all observation hours and document the candidate's performance via the form provided by Central Penn College's Admissions Department.
-Observation hours are to be completed within 12 months of the application and submitted prior to the application deadline. - 3.
-References: all applicants are required to submit two professional references obtained within 12 months of the application deadline. - 4.
-Admissions Interview: Students desiring to enter the field of physical therapy are expected to have effective communication skills in order to be able to work with clients and other professionals.
-Each applicant will be rated on communication skills, professionalism, knowledge and enthusiasm for the profession, and their personal attributes as related to their compatibility to the physical therapy profession. - 5.
-Due to the academic rigor and specificity of the PTA program, a GPA of 3.0 and SAT or ACT scores are preferred.
-CLEP exams will not be accepted as prerequisites. - 6.
-PTA core courses must be taken at Central Penn College.
-There will be no transfer credits accepted for PTA core courses. - 7.
-Students should be advised that the PTA Program, to meet legal standards, will require a personal and professional criminal background investigation including child abuse, FBI fingerprinting, and PA State Police PATCH report prior to clinical internship placement.
+Observation hours are to be completed within 12 months of the application and submitted prior to the application deadline.

+3. References: all applicants are required to submit two professional references obtained within 12 months of the application deadline.

+4. Interview: Students desiring to enter the field of physical therapy are expected to have effective communication skills in order to be able to work with clients and other professionals.
+Each applicant will be rated on communication skills, professionalism, knowledge and enthusiasm for the profession, and their personal attributes as related to their compatibility to the physical therapy profession.
+Students will also be required to conduct an interview with a member of the PTA faculty.

+5. Due to the academic rigor and specificity of the PTA program, students must submit SAT or ACT scores and are required to have earned a cumulative GPA of a 2.5 or higher.
+GPA is calculated off of all schools attended.

+6. PTA core courses must be taken at Central Penn College.
+There will be no transfer credits accepted for PTA core courses.

+7. Students should be advised that the PTA Program, to meet legal standards, will require a personal and professional criminal background investigation including child abuse, FBI fingerprinting, and PA State Police PATCH report prior to clinical internship placement.
 Students will be responsible for paying additional fees associated with these clearances.
 A felony criminal record may prohibit eligibility to sit for the National Physical Therapy Examination (NPTE) and obtain licensure to practice as a physical therapist assistant.
 Students with any criminal record will need to contact the Pennsylvania State Board of Physical Therapy (State Board of Physical Therapy, PO.
 Box 2649, Harrisburg, PA 17105-2649).
 Most internship sites will also require criminal background clearances as well as proof of health screenings and immunizations.
 Students will also be required to purchase professional liability insurance in order to participate in clinical internships.
 All students will also be required to show proof of CPR certification prior to internship placement.